“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 Your Next Steps

-Hopefully by now you have a clearer picture of if Facebook Ads are a good fit for your business.
+Hopefully by now you have a clearer picture of whether or not Facebook Ads are a good fit for your business.
 If you’re not quite ready for ads, at least you know what you need to do to get there.

 And if you still don’t know what you need, I guess I haven’t done my job!
 But that’s what the comment section is for.
 Leave your question below, and I’ll see you there.